Lessons on Viola or Violin

 Contact me about lessons by filling out the form below:

-My teaching style: I have high musical standards, so taking viola, violin, or CAD lessons from me will challenge your mind, heart, and body to practice, persevere, grow and express yourself in new ways - but I am also patient and gentle, tailoring my instruction to each student's needs.
+My teaching style: I have high musical standards, so taking viola, violin, CAD or theory lessons from me will challenge your mind, heart, and body to practice, persevere, grow and express yourself in new ways - but I am also patient and gentle, tailoring my instruction to each student's needs.

 My viola & violin lessons prioritize healthy posture, beautiful tone quality, creativity, perfect intonation, practice skills, & making meaningful music.